HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_obs.md

 The multi-scale data assimilation has been implemented for Local Ensemble Transform Kalman Filter(LETKF) filter (`filtertype=5`).

-Example for multi-scale data assimilation: Using SMAP satellite data over a large area which is not point data.
+Definition: Multiscale DA means that the simulation grid and measurement grid are at different scales.

+Example for multi-scale data assimilation: Using SMAP satellite soil moisture data at 9km resolution and a simulation grid at 1km resolution.
+In this case the measurement gives than an average soil moisture for the upper 5cm of the soil for 9 x 9 grid cells = 81 grid cells.
+We do not have measurements for all individual grid cells, but just an average value over those 81 grid cells (and the upper 5cm).

 To turn on multi-scale data assimilation, we need to specify in `enkfpf.par` the entry [`DA:point_obs`](./input_enkfpf.md#dapoint_obs)